cmurphy/blog/content/dublin-ptg.rst

 `Trello board <https://trello.com/b/Vo6dRALh/keystone-queens-retrospective>`__

 We spent about three hours having a very productive team retrospective.
-At the time of this writing, the Trello board we used is not public, which is an unintentional mistake that we'll have the board administrator rectify ASAP.

 I can't sum up everything, but one of the notable outcomes was a resolution to encourage more friendly cooperation with contributors in Asia who are currently facing barriers due to timezones, technical challenges, and cultural differences that we've not been conscious of.
 IRC is commonly blocked to employees at large companies, so they cannot communicate synchronously with the team while they are working in the office.
 A more surprising revelation was that email to outside of the company was also blocked by some companies for data protection reasons, so